 Remember to tread slowly with fingertip exercises and don’t expect too much too soon.
 It’s a fine line between making your hands stronger and injuring yourself.
 Fingertip holds and bar hangs will be challenging, but they should not be painful.

 Progressing from a basic fingertip plank to a fingertip L-sit or fingertip handstand can take years of practice.
-Always listen to your body and take things slowly.
+As always, listen to your body and take things slowly.

 Watch the video below for more: